JacobEFO/DTU_ELE_AltiumLibrary/CONTRIBUTING.md

 7. Pin 1 is identified by extending the silkscreen along Pin 1 length of pads when component leads extend outward.

+Pin identification is shown in the following figure:

 <p align="center">
 	<img src="figures/SilkscreenPolarityMarking.PNG" alt="SilkscreenPolarity" style="width: 60%;"/>
 </p>

 ##### Mechanical 2/3 - Assembly layer
 This layer is used for a PDF printout of where which components must be placed.
+This allows the designer and/or manufacturer ease of design process as well as manufacturing verification.

+The following layers cover the assembly layers:
+* Mechanical 2 = Top assembly
+* Mechanical 3 = Bottom assembly

-The assembly layer must contain
+The assembly layer must contain:
-1. A component outline (same as 3d model)
+1. A component outline (same as 3d model outline)
 	* Text width = 0.05 mm
 2. A ".Designator" special string in the center of component to show designator
 	* Font = TrueType
 	* Text size = 0.5 mm
 3. Components like diodes, ICs and polarized capacitors must clearly mark pin 1, cathode or negative terminal
+	* Pin 1 mark should be a bevel
+		* 1 mm or 25% of package size (whichever is greatest)
+4. All designators must where applicable be located inside the component outuline

 ##### Mechanical 4/5 - Courtyard and center point